Event Hire and Event Waste Removal

 Don’t leave this to chance.

-Always ask: Is it me, the caterer, some cleaners, the bar company, the waiting agency, or someone else who’s responsible for the event waste removal?
+Always ask: Is it me, the caterer, some cleaners, the bar company, the waiting agency, or someone else who’s responsible for the clear-up?

 Ensure you get this (ideally in writing) before your event starts.